-The happy emails and web links have gone out (replacing those thick envelopes of yesteryear), and all those fortunate enough to have choices about what college to attend will make a big decision: picking the college that is just right for them.
-They are trying to envision where they will be most likely to thrive.
+Throughout the month, high school seniors with the acceptance letters in hand, will be visiting campuses as they try to decide where to attend college.
+They are trying to envision the school at which they will be most likely to thrive.
 Where will I learn the most, be happiest, and form friendships that will last a lifetime?
 How to choose?
 As I do each spring, I thought it might be useful to re-post my thoughts on choosing a college, with a few revisions.

 Of course, for many the decision will be made on an economic basis.
 Which school has given the most generous financial aid package?
 Wesleyan is one of a small number of schools that meets the full financial need of all admitted students according to a formula developed over several years.
-There are some schools with larger endowments that can afford to be even more generous than Wes, but there are hundreds (thousands?) of others that are unable even to consider meeting financial need over four years of study.
-Our school is expensive because it costs a lot to maintain the quality of our programs.
-But Wesleyan has made a commitment to keep loan levels low and to maintain only moderate (very close to inflation) tuition increases.
+Wesleyan has made a commitment to keep loan levels low and to maintain only moderate (very close to inflation) tuition increases.
 We also offer a three-year program that allows families to save about 20% of their total expenses, while still earning the same number of credits.

 After answering the question of which schools one can afford, how else does one decide where best to spend one’s college years?
 Of course, size matters.
 Some students are looking for a large university in an urban setting where the city itself plays an important role in one’s education.
 New York and Boston, for example, have become increasingly popular college destinations, but not, I suspect, for the classroom experience.
 But if one seeks small classes and strong, personal relationships with faculty, then liberal arts schools, which pride themselves on providing rich cultural and social experiences on a residential campus, are especially compelling.
 You can be on a campus with a human scale and still have plenty of things to do.
 Wesleyan is somewhat larger than most liberal arts colleges but much smaller than the urban or land grant universities.
 We feel that this gives our students the opportunity to choose a broad curriculum and a variety of cultural activities on campus, while still being small enough to encourage regular, sustained relationships among faculty and students.